 Our Standards are developed by our two standard-setting boards, the International Accounting Standards Board (IASB) and International Sustainability Standards Board (ISSB).

-Trustee Appointments are made with the approval of the Monitoring Board (MB).
+Trustee appointments are made with the approval of the Monitoring Board.

-The Trustees advertise the Trustee position(s) becoming available on the IFRS Foundation website and the Economist, in order to invite nominations.
-The nomination process is open for a period of at least four weeks.
+The Trustees advertise any Trustee position(s) that become available on the IFRS Foundation website and in The Economist.
+The nomination process is open for at least four weeks.

-The Chair of the Trustees' Nominating Committee writes to relevant stakeholder groups, including the Monitoring Board, current and former Trustees to seek nominations.
+The Chair of the Trustees' Nominating Committee writes to stakeholder groups— including the Monitoring Board, current and former Trustees—to seek nominations.

-The Nominating Committee reviews the candidate names and, taking into account the Conflict of Interest Policy, agrees a shortlist which is subsequently agreed by the full Trustee group before any appropriate follow-up actions are taken.
+The Nominating Committee reviews the candidate names and, taking into account the Conflict of Interests Policy, develops a shortlist which is subsequently agreed on by the full Trustee group.

-The Nominating Committee Chair and at least two Nominating Committee Members meet with the shortlisted candidates.
+The Nominating Committee Chair and at least two Nominating Committee members meet the shortlisted candidates.

-Following the candidate meeting, the Nominating Committee will discuss and agree a recommendation to the full Trustee group to proceed with suitable candidates.
+Following the candidate meeting, the Nominating Committee meets to discuss and agree on candidates to be recommended to the full Trustee group for appointment to the Trustees.

-Assuming candidates are interested, they are sent a consent form and asked to complete and sign a register of interest prior to extensive due diligence checks that are undertaken by a specialist third-party organisation.
+Assuming the recommended candidates remain interested, each candidate is sent a consent form and asked to complete and sign a register of interests prior to extensive due diligence checks that are undertaken by a specialist third-party organisation.

-Assuming these checks do not highlight matters that would prevent an appointment, approval to proceed will be sought from the Nominating Committee and then all Trustees.
+Assuming the due diligence checks do not highlight matters that would prevent an appointment, approval to proceed is sought from the Nominating Committee and then all Trustees.

 Trustees eligible to serve a second term are asked whether they wish to be considered for reappointment.

-Due diligence procedures are followed as set out above although these are limited to the period of their first term, ie the last three years.
+Due diligence checks are followed as set out above although these are limited to the period of the Trustee’s first term, that is, the previous three years.

 We use cookies on ifrs.org to ensure the best user experience possible.
 For example, cookies allow us to manage registrations, meaning you can watch meetings and submit comment letters.
 Cookies that tell us how often certain content is accessed help us create better, more informative content for users.